 Registry data

-Vessel registries carry important vessel identity information, like vessel characteristics, history of registration, licenses to fish in certain areas, and vessel ownership data.
+Vessel registries carry important vessel identity information, like vessel characteristics, registration history, licenses to fish in certain areas, and vessel ownership data.
 Global Fishing Watch compiles vessel information from over 40 public vessel registries and matches this information with the AIS-transmitted identity fields to provide a better overview of a vessel’s identity.

-This information is requested by parameter "includes" and returned in the elements
+This information is requested by parameter "includes" and returned in the element

 • $registryInfoTotalRecords (number of records in registries),